junnatc/whos-that-pokemon/PROPOSAL.md

 ## MVP User Stories

 * As a user, I want to see the start button.
+* As a user, I want to be able to click on a choice inorder to provide an answer for the game.

 * As a user, I want to see my life count so I know how much lives I have before the game is over.